Aref-Akminasi/aws-developer-associate/ECS.md

 ## Elastic Container Registry (ECR)

+- You can access the Amazon ECR image repository with Amazon EC2 or AWS Fargate launch types
 - store container images, privately or publicly
 - User must have the required permissions to push/pull Docker images to/from ECR repository